Monday, March 23, 2020

 I was corresponding with a reader about the Left's desire for Socialism and the upcoming presidential election.
 As I stated to my friend in a letter, for me, the choice is clear.
 We have to get out the vote for Donald Trump and fight the lunatics on the Left.
 They don't care who suffers as a result of their ignorance about several issues.

 They see coal as a bad thing, yet they don't understand that coal is used for more than just energy -- such as for the production of iron for building buildings.
 As for oil production, the Left has no idea that 47% of every barrel of oil goes into making the more than 6,000 manufactured products that we all use every day -- including cell phones and just about everything behind the counter at their local Starbucks.
 And though they think solar and wind power are the answer, they don't realize that those two methods of creating power are the least reliable and the least productive.
+Besides, the materials used to make wind turbines and solar collectors are non-recyclable and are non-biodegradable in landfills.

 As for the Global Warming Hoax, the Left is way too dumb to know when they are being had.
-They really think paying more in taxes, giving up 70% of their paychecks to the government under Bernie Sanders' plan will somehow stop the weather from changing.
+They really think paying more in taxes, giving up 70% of their paychecks to the government under Bernie Sanders' plan, will somehow stop the weather from changing.
 Talk about not very smart.

-As for wanting to surrender their Constitutional rights, or their idea that no one needs to be responsible to pay their debts, or their child-like view of Socialism and their idea that everything should be free, I can't believe that they are truly that dumb.
-The Left's propaganda machine supports the idea that no one has to pay for anything.
+As for wanting to surrender their Constitutional Rights, or their idea that no one needs to be responsible to pay their debts, or their child-like view of Socialism, and their idea that everything should be free, I can't believe that they are truly that dumb.
+The Democrats' propaganda machine supports the idea that no one has to pay for anything.
 And sadly, there are fools on the Left who are so stupid that they believe they will get everything free without having to pay for it in some way, shape, or form.
 Talk about child-like mentalities.
 They really think a nanny state is a good thing.

 On March 3rd, 1871, the Indian Appropriations Act was passed.
 It was an amendment ending tribal recognition and the treaty system.
-At that time, American Indians were made "wards of the state," which means that they were considered wards of the Federal Government.
+At that time, American Indians were made "Wards of the state," which means that they were considered wards of the Federal Government.
 It also meant that the federal government no longer needed any sort of tribal consent in dealing with the tribes.
 What happened after that is a perfect example of how Socialism does not work in America.
-The reason for that is that it's a perfect example of what life is like when the government sees you as its children and them your parent.
+The reason for that is that it's a perfect example of what life is like when the government sees you as its children and them as your parent.

 This Is A Cautionary Tale Told To People Ignoring The Lessons Of Our History

 We don't have to look to Venezuela, Cuba, or the former Soviet Union to see how Socialism fails.
-We would all be "wards of the U.S. Government" if we ever give up our freedoms and choose to be in a Socialist government.
-Native Americans have a pathetic healthcare system, unemployment through the roof, poverty is widespread, so is drug use, alcoholism, domestic violence, incarceration, divorce, depression, and suicides.
+We would all be "wards of the U.S. Government" if we ever gave up our freedoms and chose to be in a Socialist government.
+Native Americans have a pathetic healthcare system, unemployment is through the roof, poverty is widespread, so is drug use, alcoholism, domestic violence, incarceration, divorce, depression, and suicides.
 If Americans want to see the true ill effects of American Socialism, all one needs to do is see how the American Indian on reservations has suffered under such a nanny state.

 Yes, my friends, American Socialism has been practiced since the end of the 1870s when Native American reservations were established by the Federal Government.
 At the end of the Indian Wars, Native American Tribes were rounded up and became "wards of the Federal Government," which is what the Supreme Court labeled them.

 As wards of the Federal Government, Native Americans became slaves of the state, were lied to, starved, and allowed to die rather than be allowed to be free.
-Sadly, over the last 150 plus years, some Native Americans have looked at death as a way to gain their freedom from the oppression of the Federal Government's Socialist care.
+Sadly, over the last 150-plus years, some Native Americans have looked at death as a way to gain their freedom from the oppression of the Federal Government's Socialist care.

 Do you think I'm exaggerating?
 My friends, 5.2 million American Indians live on tribal lands.
-While that's only about 22% of America's Native American population, their living conditions are comparable to that of Third World countries.
-And like Third World countries, the only people profiting from such a Socialist system are crooked government officials, crooked tribal leaders, and shifty contractors, all of who take the lion's share of the funds allocated for those on the reservations.
+While that's only about 22% of America's Native American population, their living conditions are comparable to those of Third World countries.
+And like Third World countries, the only people profiting from such a Socialist system are crooked government officials, crooked tribal leaders, and shifty contractors, all of whom take the lion's share of the funds allocated for those on the reservations.

 Since Socialism is supposed to give everyone everything free, why is it that Socialism on the reservations has meant American Indians have seen nothing free?
 And instead, they live in overcrowded, substandard housing where three or more generations of a family live in small two-bedroom homes.
 And while most Americans take for granted things like adequate plumbing, available kitchen facilities, telephone or cell service, electricity, cable providers, heating, and air conditioning, Indian reservation housing is mostly absent of such common luxuries.
 In fact, on reservations, one would be lucky to find amenities such as running water in most reservation households.